-HDFC Hybrid Mutual Funds offer 7 different types of mutual fund schemes under the hybrid mutual fund category.
-The total AUM belonging to these hybrid funds as on December 2022 is Rs 444,379 crores.
+HDFC Hybrid Mutual Funds', offer 7 different types of mutual fund schemes under the hybrid mutual fund category.
+The total AUM belonging to these hybrid funds as on June 2023 is Rs 465,145 crores.
 The HDFC hybrid schemes include balanced funds, multi-asset allocation funds, balanced advantage funds, equity savings funds, and arbitrage funds.

 HDFC Hybrid Funds are balanced funds that invest in stocks of companies for exposure to equities.
 Simultaneously, HDFC Hybrid Mutual Funds invests in fixed income instruments or debt instruments to balance the risk of the portfolio.